embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 4. Once you’ve confirmed everything works correctly, you can safely delete the old folder.
 {{< /admonition >}}

-In this directory there is a file `.arduino15/packages/arduino/hardware/renesas_uno/1.4.1/boards.txt`, where you will find the collection of board definitions.
+Take a look on [boards.txt](https://arduino.github.io/arduino-cli/1.3/platform-specification/#boardstxt) file for your platform, located somewhere in `Arduino15/packages` (something like `.arduino15/packages/arduino/hardware/renesas_uno/1.4.1/boards.txt`).
 This file lists all supported boards.
-Each board has its own section with key-value pairs that tell the IDE how to compile, upload, and debug for that target.
+Each board has its own section with key-value pairs that define how to compile, upload, and debug for that target.
 Here’s the entry for the Arduino UNO R4 WiFi:

 ```